yohaoyu/yohaoyu.github.io/pages/courseworks.md

 ---
 layout: project
 title: Graduate Coursework List
-subtitle: The Combination of Urban Planning, Policy, Climate, Energy, Data Science, and AI + Soceity Course Resources at the University of Washington.
+subtitle: The Combination of Urban Planning, Policy, Climate, Energy, Data Science, and AI + Society Course at the University of Washington.
 ---

 #### Planning, Policy, and Institutions